15 Places To Visit Near Red Fort To Experience The Architectural Wonders

 Red Fort is an architectural marvel with impressive sandstone minarets in Delhi

-Red Fort in Old Delhi is a historic fort commissioned by the Mughal Emperor Shah Jahan that served as a residence for the Mughal rulers and is one of the city’s most visited attractions.
+Red Fort in Old Delhi is a historic fort commissioned by the Mughal Emperor Shah Jahan.
+It served as a residence for the Mughal rulers and is one of the city’s most visited attractions.
 Also called Lal Qila, it attracts hundreds of visitors everyday owing to its impressive architecture.
 There are also several places to visit near Red Fort which are in both Old Delhi or New Delhi.
-In fact, there are a number of great attractions near this fort that you mustn’t miss out on to be able to experience the most of what Delhi has to offer!
+There are a number of great attractions near this fort that you must not miss out on to be able to experience the most of what Delhi has to offer.

 Whether you’re looking for attractions in Old Delhi or New Delhi, here is a list of places to visit near Red Fort to help you plan your visit: